Walhampton School

 Academics and senior school destinations

 The school’s focus is to provide a holistic education built on academic excellence.
 The Prep School Baccalaureate is combined with Common Entrance in science, maths and English, which Mr Timms feels is the perfect blend, allowing the best of both and ensuring a truly broad curriculum.
 His ‘radically traditional’ approach is all about teaching the whole child while preparing them for tomorrow’s challenges.
 In practice, this means taking learning outside of the classroom – into the kitchen garden, the lakes, the woods – to bring subjects to life, and focusing on skills, attitude and character rather than test results.
-Small class sizes (no more than 16 in pre-prep and 20 in prep) ensure individual attention, and the school willingly accepts pupils with specific needs.
-And for those who need stretching, there’s a scholarship set.
+One science teacher tells us that lessons are very hands-on and pupils aren’t given answers, they’re taught to work things out through problem solving and exploration.
+With this nurturing of confidence and curiosity, and specialist teachers in every subject from Year 6, children naturally develop into life-long learners.
+Small class sizes ensure individual attention, and the school willingly accepts pupils with specific needs.
+And for those who need stretching, there’s a scholarship programme.

-Pupils go on to a broad range of senior schools; the most popular include Canford, Bryanston and Winchester, with plenty heading off to the likes of Eton, Charterhouse, Harrow, Marlborough, Godolphin, Sherborne and King Edward VI too.
-More than half opt for boarding schools as there are few independent day schools in the area.
+Pupils go on to a broad range of senior schools; ‘We send the right child to the right school,’ says Mr Timms.
+Among them are a roll call of top schools, including Radley, Stonar, Canford, Bryanston, Winchester, Eton, Wellington, Harrow, Marlborough, Godolphin, Sherborne and King Edward VI.
+More than half of leavers opt for boarding schools.

 Co-curricular

-Pre-prep pupils enjoy weekly forest school in an outdoor classroom, where lessons include den building, whittling and tree climbing, and from Reception, making a fire and cooking.
-Outdoor learning is also part of the prep timetable and includes activities such as archery, bushcraft, canoeing and kayaking.
+Pre-prep pupils enjoy weekly forest school in an outdoor classroom, where lessons include den building, whittling and tree climbing, and from reception, making a fire and cooking.
+Outdoor learning is also part of the prep timetable and includes activities such as orienteering, bushcraft, canoeing and kayaking on the school lake.

 Boarding

-From Year 3, the school offers full, weekly and flexi boarding, and there are currently more than 60 boarders.
+From Year 3, the school offers full, weekly and flexi boarding, and there are often up to 50 boarders during the week and 25 at the weekend.
 There is no formal Saturday school, which means parents can attend Friday afternoon chapel and then take their children home for the weekend.
 There’s also the option of returning to school on either Sunday night or Monday morning.

-Boarding rooms are within the main building and they’re lovely.
-Houseparent Mrs Cullum provides a nurturing, family-style environment, with pupils going bowling or playing laser quest on Saturdays (some flexi boarders choose to stay in for the odd weekend if they like the look of the activities being laid on), and hunkering down on Sundays, catching up on homework or just hanging out with friends.
-In September 2024, Rosie Baker will be joining as house parent from Downe House.
+Boarding rooms are within the main building and they’re lovely, with views across to the Isle of Wight.
+Houseparent Mrs Baker provides a nurturing, family-style environment, with pupils going bowling or playing laser quest on Saturdays (some flexi boarders choose to stay in for the odd weekend if they like the look of the activities being laid on), and hunkering down on Sundays, catching up on homework or just hanging out with friends.
+Day pupils can board the night before an early morning start for things like choir practice or mucking out the stables, and boarders can now stay at school for exeats with extra-special trips laid on such as getting the ferry over to the Isle of Wight, going to the theatre or spending the weekend in London at an Air BnB.

-The big event is always the school’s Glade-iators game, which happens on a Friday evening during the autumn and spring terms, with day pupils from Year 3 upwards staying on to play.
+The big event is always the school’s Glade-iators game, which happens during darker evenings in the autumn and spring terms, with day pupils from Year 3 upwards staying on to play.
 As darkness falls, pupils and teachers, all covered in camo paint, gather at the bottom of the glade and the game begins: pupils vs teachers, each team setting off and, through tactics and cunning, seeking to evade capture.
 The first team to ring the brass bell outside the head’s office is declared the victor.
+The summer term, meanwhile, sees the much-anticipated Friday pool party.

 School community

 The whole ethos of the school is founded in pastoral care, and a comprehensive tutor and heads of section system ensures continuity of care.
-We love the sound of the coaching mentoring programme which sees Year 7 and 8 pupils coming up with their own individual goals and targets, both pastoral and academic, with the support of their very own coach drawn from the staff, both teaching and support.
+We love the sound of their dedicated tutoring system from Year 6, which sees senior pupils (Years 7 and 8) able to influence their choice of tutor and keep them for two years to offer continuity and cement those relationships.

 Inclusion, diversity and equity are part of the fabric of the school with a group of parents, staff and governors actively working to cultivate an empowering and supportive environment for all.
 And the pupil-led PoP Group (People of Power) meets weekly to discuss topics and come up with ideas to ensure every pupil feels represented.
-They’re currently working on a mural to celebrate and reflect the school community today.
+It’s striking how strong the triangle is between the school, parents and pupils – and Mr Timms tells us, ‘We are always asking ourselves how we can do more.’
+Visiting speakers will often give separate talks to parents after speaking to pupils and Mr Timms hosts year group heads suppers for parents and staff in the beautiful panelled front hall.
+He tells us it ‘enables parents to talk to each other as well as to the teachers.
+The trust and strength of these relationships enables a deep knowledge of the children and so the right secondary school can be found.’

-The majority of children are day pupils, and there is an active parents’ association, which organises fundraisers including quiz nights and the annual Founder’s Day summer party.
-There’s easy communication between parents and staff.
-Mr Timms and his wife have good relationships and friendships with parents, and many of the staff have children at the school.
+There is an active parents’ association, which organises fundraisers including quiz nights and the annual Founder’s Day summer party.
+Many of the staff have children at the school too.

 And finally....

-With its stately-home proportions, Walhampton has the demeanour of a grand old English prep school but its beating heart is bang up-to-date and forward-looking.
-Sustainability, diversity and mixing things up are all part and parcel of the holistic, outdoorsy, pupil-centred education on offer, strongly led by the visionary and energetic Mr Timms.
+If you’re looking for a school that lets children be children, but helps them to be the best versions of themselves, Walhampton is it.
+Modern to the core, sustainability, diversity and mixing things up are all part and parcel of the holistic, outdoorsy, pupil-centred education on offer, strongly led by the visionary and energetic Mr Timms.

 Gallery See All